Quantitative weak mixing for random substitution tilings

 \section{Random substitution tilings}

 Let $S_1,\dots, S_N$ be $N$ substitution rules on the prototiles $t_1,\dots, t_M$, where it is assumed without loss of generality that each prototile contains the origin in the interior.
-Recall that each substitution rule $S_\ell$ gives a collection of affine maps $\{f^\ell_{ijk}\}$ with the property that
+Recall that each substitution rule $S_\ell$ gives a collection of affine maps (compositions of dilations and translations) $\{f^\ell_{ijk}\}$ with the property that

 Let $\Sigma_N = \{1,\dots, N\}^{\bar{\mathbb{Z}}}$ be the full $N$-shift, where $\bar{\mathbb{Z}} = \mathbb{Z}\backslash \{0\}$ and it inherits the natural order from $\mathbb{Z}$.
 For $x\in\Sigma_N$, define the Bratteli diagram $\mathcal{B}_x$ to be the diagram with $M$ vertices at every level, and, for $n>0$, having $\kappa_{x_n}(i,j)$ edges going from $v_j\in \mathcal{V}_{n-1}$ to $v_i\in\mathcal{V}_n$ for all $i,j = 1,\dots, M$.
 For $n<0$, having $\kappa_{x_n}(i,j)$ edges going from $v_j\in \mathcal{V}_{n}$ to $v_i\in\mathcal{V}_{n+1}$ for all $i,j = 1,\dots, M$.
 As such, since there is a natural bijection at level $n$ between edges and maps $\{f^{x_n}_{ijk}\}$, we denote by $f_e$ the corresponding affine linear map corresponding to the edge $e\in \mathcal{E}_n$.
 For a finite path $\bar{e} = (e_m,\dots, e_n)$ define $f_{\bar{e}} = f_{e_n}\circ \cdots\circ f_{e_m}$ and $f_{\bar{e}}^{-1} = f_{e_m}^{-1}\circ \cdots \circ f_{e_n}^{-1}$.
 Finally, for an infinite path $(\dots, e_{-1},e_1,e_2,\dots)=(\bar{e}^-,\bar{e}^+)=\bar{e} \in X_{\mathcal{B}_x}$ denote by $ \bar{e}|_k= \bar{e}^+|_k$ the truncation of $\bar{e}^+$ after level $k$.
 Thus $f_{\bar{e}|_k} = f_{\bar{e}^+|_k} = f_{e_k}\circ \cdots \circ f_{e_1}$.